sorrowfulT-Rex/Haskell-Data-Structure/README.md

 See the [Haddocks](MMZKDS/PriorityQueue.hs) for full documentation.

 # [MMZKDS/Set.hs](MMZKDS/Set.hs)
-This file provides type classes for both immutable and mutable sets with unique elements.
+This file provides type classes for both immutable and mutable sets with unique elements, including methods of addition, deletion, union, intersection *etc.*
 There are two classes, namely `Set` and `MSet`, for immutable and mutable sets, respectively.
 It is expected that the elements are instances of `Eq`.
 See the [Haddocks](MMZKDS/Set.hs) for full documentation.